ErpNetDocs/tech/reference/config-options-reference.md

 - b.The user sets it manually.

 17. Key - **SalesOrdersOverduePaymentOrdersCheckDisabled**
-- a.Action: When the key has value and this value is "1", on Sales Order document release overdue Payment Orders check is not performed.
+- a.Action: When the key has value and this value is "1", on Sales order document release overdue Payment orders check is not performed.
 In all other cases, such check is performed.
 - b.The user sets it manually.

 18. Key - **SimpleFilterLayout**